Call for Research Projects 2018

-A call is open for research projects matching the Turku Urban Research Programme 2014-2017 and supporting the City of Turku’s key projects (especially themes 1 and 4).
+A call is open for research projects matching the Turku Urban Research Programme.
 The research funding is provided by the City of Turku, the West-Finland Housing Association of Public Utility, the University of Turku, and Åbo Akademi University.
-The call applies to research groups, led by and including researchers affiliated with the University of Turku (UTU) and Åbo Akademi University (ÅA).
+The call applies to interdisciplinary research groups, led by and including researchers affiliated with the University of Turku (UTU) and Åbo Akademi University (ÅA).
 The consortiums can involve also researchers from other universities and research institutes.

 The call is for research proposals involving one or several of the following topics:

 - Significance of fast mobile data connections (5G etc.) to urban development

 - Supply and attractiveness of housing options in Turku urban region

 - Culture and urban culture as an attraction factor

 - Other urban research topic—defined by the applicant—in line with the aims City of Turku’s strategic programmes

 The research funding will be provided up to a maximum of €600,000.
 The expectation is to fund four projects, valued €150.000 each.

 The Turku Urban Research Programme’s funding rules are as follows: The workload of the project director (and potential directors of sub-projects in a consortium), usually a professor, is considered as the university’s self-funding, which is not covered.
 However, a working hours calculation (e.g. a Sole report) is not required.
 The employment costs of researchers hired for the project are fully covered, calculated with real employer’s costs (e.g. not with multipliers of “the full cost model”).
 A fixed 18% overhead is accepted in the funded part of the project.
 The funder accepts the use of funding as salaries and grants, as well as data and travel costs.
 The research projects are required to begin during 2019, and to finish by the end of 2020.
 The City of Turku will nominate a steering group for each project.